Louis D. Brandeis Center for Human Rights Under Law: Harvard lawsuit (2024)

-On May 22, 2024, the Brandeis Center sued Harvard for inadequately addressing what they alleged was anti-Semitic harassment and discrimination on campus.
-The lawsuit declares that Harvard “ignores and tolerates” anti-Semitic conduct, which runs contrary to “its aggressive enforcement of the same anti-bullying and anti-discrimination policies to protect other minorities.”
-LDB asserts that some Harvard students and faculty have called for violence against Jews and celebrated Hamas’ October 7 attacks.
+On May 22, 2024, the Brandeis Center sued Harvard for inadequately addressing what they alleged was antisemitic harassment and discrimination on campus.
+The lawsuit declares that Harvard "ignores and tolerates" antisemitic conduct, which runs contrary to "its aggressive enforcement of the same anti-bullying and anti-discrimination policies to protect other minorities."
+LDB asserts that some Harvard students and faculty have called for violence against Jews and celebrated Hamas's October 7 attacks.

 In November 2024, Harvard University filed a motion to dismiss the lawsuit.
-US District Judge Richard Stearns rejected Harvard’s motion to dismiss the case, affirming the claim that the university was “deliberately indifferent” to a hostile environment for Jewish students.
+US District Judge Richard Stearns rejected Harvard's motion to dismiss the case, affirming the claim that the university was "deliberately indifferent" to a hostile environment for Jewish students.
 This decision cleared the way for the case to proceed to the discovery phase, where further evidence will be gathered to prove the allegations.

 In January 2025, the lawsuit concluded with a settlement between Harvard University and the Brandeis Center.
 As part of the agreement, Harvard adopted the IHRA working definition of antisemitism in its policies and pledged to enhance its procedures for handling discrimination complaints.
 The settlement also included mandatory training on antisemitism for faculty and staff and the creation of a new office focused on religious discrimination.
-The New York Times reported that the settlement was prompted by increasing pressure on Harvard to address systemic issues of anti-Semitism.
+The New York Times reported that the settlement was prompted by increasing pressure on Harvard to address systemic issues of antisemitism.